mthorning/matt-thorning.dev/src/pages/2019-01-27-vs-code-extension/index.md

 }
 ```

 The second argument passed to `vscode.commands.registerCommand` is our function which we will call `alignVertically`.
-This function will do the nitty-gritty of formatting the text and replacing it in the editor:
+This function will call the functions which handle the formatting of the text and replace it in the editor:

 ```javascript{numberLines: true}
 async function alignVertically() {